-PMG holds on-site grading events in Hong Kong and other cities periodically.
-Its next one in Hong Kong is scheduled for Aug.
-12 to 24, 2019, at the offices of NGC Hong Kong Ltd., its Hong Kong affiliate.
+PMG holds on-site grading events in Hong Kong, China and other cities periodically.
+Its next one in Hong Kong, China is scheduled for Aug.
+12 to 24, 2019, at the offices of NGC Hong Kong Ltd., its Hong Kong, China affiliate.
 Submissions must be made by Aug.
 9.

 Vintage and modern notes from virtually every country will be accepted for this event.
 As an added benefit to its submitters, PMG will not charge any additional fees for the on-site grading.
 You can find more information here.

 For more information about Spink, go to spink.com.